The Daleks: In print

 The Daleks was the first Doctor Who serial to be adapted as a novel.
 Written by David Whitaker, the book was first published in hardback on 12 November 1964 by Frederick Muller Ltd as Doctor Who in an Exciting Adventure with the Daleks.
 A paperback release by Armada Books followed in October 1965 with a new cover and interior illustrations by Peter Archer.
 Two international versions of the book were released in 1966: a Dutch hardback edition, Dr Who en de Daleks, was translated by Tuuk Buijtenhuijs; and American and Canadian hardback editions were licensed to Soccer Books and Saunders, respectively.
 In July 1967, a North American paperback was published by Avon Books, featuring a photomontage cover by Paul Weller.

 In 1972, Universal-Tandem Publishing acquired the rights to republish the title as part of the new Target Books range.
 Renamed Doctor Who and the Daleks, the book was published on 2 May 1973 with a new cover painting of Hartnell.
 The release also received several translations worldwide.
 A new version by Virgin Books titled Doctor Who – The Daleks, featuring a cover by Alister Pearson, was issued on 16 January 1992, and a reproduction of the Target book was published on 7 July 2011 with a cover by Chris Achilleos and foreword by fantasy author Neil Gaiman.
-An illustrated version of the book, with art from Robert Hack and an introduction by Neil Gaiman, was released on 3 November 2022.
+An illustrated version of the book, with art from Robert Hack, was released on 3 November 2022.

 A verbatim transcript of the transmitted version of the serial, edited by John McElroy, was published by Titan Books in December 1989, and reissued in 1992.
 An audiobook reading of the novelisation, narrated by William Russell, was published by BBC Audiobooks on CD on 7 March 2005, and later reissued on the five-CD set Doctor Who: Travels in Time and Space on 7 November 2005.